CarolHeChuanxiuyue/Trajectory_Classification/README.md

 # Trajectory_Classification

-This project is used to visualize and classify spatial trajectories taken by 395 participants navigating in a virtual maze.
+This project is about visualizing and classifying spatial trajectories taken by 395 participants navigating in a virtual maze.

 More details of the project can bee see [here](https://carolhechuanxiuyue.github.io/Trajectory_Classification/)